 During the pandemic crisis Key 2 Care Ltd will keep service user care plans under constant review to ensure that their needs are being met.
-It will also carry out full risk assessments in relation to any new referrals in order to ensure that the prospective service users and their staff are kept safe from cross infection of the coronavirus.
+It will also carry out full risk assessments in relation to any new referrals in order to ensure that the prospective service users and their staff are kept safe from cross-infection of the coronavirus.
 Vulnerable service users will be identified and plans will be put in place to ensure their safety.
 Key 2 Care Ltd will work closely with relatives/carers and with care and health partners and charities/community support groups.
 Where necessary arrangements for mutual aid will be established with reference to our existing information sharing and adult safeguarding policies.
 Plans for mutual aid may be agreed which reduce the number of different people visiting a certain individual, especially those who are considered at risk or subject to shielding arrangements.

-• if anyone being cared for by a home care provider reports developing Covid-19 symptoms they should be supported to contact NHS 111 via telephone, or online·
+If anyone being cared for by a home care provider reports developing Covid-19 symptoms they should be supported to contact NHS 111 via telephone, or online·

-• home care workers are advised to report suspected cases of Covid-19 to their managers who should work with community partners, commissioners and the person involved to review their care needs• risks will also be reduced by reducing contact between staff, including replacing face-to-face meetings with remote communications, and by staggering times of entry to community bases.
+Home care workers are advised to report suspected cases of Covid-19 to their managers who should work with community partners, commissioners and the person involved to review their care needs·

+In all cases care staff must follow infection control best practice, de-sanitising/washing hands frequently and using personal protective equipment(PPE) appropriately.
 Frequently touched surfaces should be cleaned regularly with household detergent and/or bleach.
 All care staff working in people’s homes will be supplied with stocks of PPE as well as alcohol hand sanitiser and surface wipes.

-Safeguarding and Protection
+Safeguarding and Protection.

-Key 2 Care Ltd will continue to apply all measures to keep people safe in line with its current policies and local authority safeguarding authority procedures.
+Key2 Care Ltd will continue to apply all measures to keep people safe in line with its current policies and local authority safeguarding authority procedures.
 It will continue to alert the local authority to any safeguarding issue and notify CQC in line with its current notification requirements and procedures.
 The service will continue to exercise its Duty of Candour where it has made mistakes that have caused serious harm to its service users.

 Mental Capacity and Deprivation of Liberty

-Key 2 Care Ltd is aware of the implications of the current situation for its service users who might lack mental capacity to understand the decisions that are being taken or to act in line with them.
+Key2 Care Ltd is aware of the implications of the current situation for its service users who might lack mental capacity to understand the decisions that are being taken or to act in line with them.
 The service will do everything it can to ensure that it applies “best interests” principles in communicating with people without capacity and in taking the decisions that are required in line with the current public health requirements.

 Personal Protective Equipment (PPE)

 Key 2 Care Ltd’s care staff should use all personal protective equipment (PPE) as directed in the Key 2 Care Ltd’s infection prevention and control policies.
 Key2 Care Ltd will also comply with the Public Health England (PHE) COVID-19:Infection Prevention and Control (IPC) guidance.
-Key2 Care Ltd is aware that COVID-19: Personal Protective Equipment (PPE) —Resource for Care Workers Delivering Homecare (Domiciliary Care) During Sustained COVID-19 Transmission in publication provides guidance about periods when there is considered to be “sustained transmission” of the Covid-19 virus.
+Key2 Care Ltd is aware that “COVID-19: Personal Protective Equipment (PPE) —Resource for Care Workers Delivering Homecare (Domiciliary Care) During Sustained COVID-19 Transmission in England” publication provides guidance about periods when there is considered to be “sustained transmission” of the Covid-19 virus.
 This covers periods when the virus is assessed to be common in the community and care staff are likely to come into contact with it during their routine work.
 At such times additional safeguards are advised.
-The guidance states that, during sustained transmission periods:• home care staff should wear disposable gloves, a disposable plastic apron and a fluid-repellent type IIR surgical mask whenever providing personal care which requires them to be in direct contact with a client (eg touching) or where they are within two metres of anyone in a household who is coughing.
+The guidance states that, during sustained transmission periods:·

+Home care staff should wear disposable gloves, a disposable plastic apron and a fluid-repellent type IIR surgical mask whenever providing personal care which requires them to be in direct contact with a client (eg touching) or where they are within two metres of anyone in a household who is coughing.
 The recommendations apply whether the client being cared for has Covid-19 symptoms or not, and includes all clients.·

-• eye protection may also be needed where there is risk of droplets or secretions from the client’s mouth, nose, lungs or from body fluids reaching the eyes (eg caring for someone who is repeatedly coughing or who may be vomiting)
+Eye protection may also be needed where there is risk of droplets or secretions from the client’s mouth, nose, lungs or from body fluids reaching the eyes (eg caring for someone who is repeatedly coughing or who maybe vomiting)·

-• staff only need to wear a type II surgical mask when a visit requires them to work within two metres of a client or household members but when not delivering personal care or needing to touch them, and there is no one within two metres who has a cough — they should also wear any PPE indicated by standard infection control precautions, if any·
+Staff only need to wear a type II surgical mask when a visit requires them to work within two metres of a client or household members but when not delivering personal care or needing to touch them, and there is no one within two metres who has a cough — they should also wear any PPE indicated by standard infection control precautions, if any·

-• if practical, household members with respiratory symptoms should be asked to remain outside the room or rooms where the care worker is working·
+If practical, household members with respiratory symptoms should be asked to remain outside the room or rooms where the care worker is working·

-• in any other work situation, such as when in a client’s home, when in work premises (eg the domiciliary care office) or with other staff members, staff should wear a type I mask·
+In any other work situation, such as when in a client’s home, when in work premises (eg the domiciliary care office) or with other staff members, staff should wear a type I mask·

-• staff need not wear a mask if working alone in private areas such as an office — shared office spaces will be subject to specific risk assessment·
+Staff need not wear a mask if working alone in private areas such as an office — shared office spaces will be subject to specific risk assessment·

-• staff need not wear a mask when alone in their car.
+Staff need not wear a mask when alone in their car.

 Disposable gloves and aprons are “single-use” only and should be disposed of after every episode of care.
 Hands should be washed or sanitised after PPE removal.
 Masks and face protection may be worn on a “continuous” or “sessional” basis between breaks.
 Masks need not be changed between clients unless they are soiled or damaged.
 They should be changed at breaks for the next duty period.
 Once masks are discarded they should never be reused.

-Key 2 Care Ltd will continue to maintain its safe recruitment policies and procedures in line with its registration requirements.
+Key2 Care Ltd will continue to maintain its safe recruitment policies and procedures in line with its registration requirements.
 In the event of it being unable to maintain its staffing complement and levels because of shortages caused by the current situation with staff sickness or having to self-isolate, it will follow the respective guidance produced by the CQC and Skills for Care(England).
 This will enable it, where necessary, to “fast track” its recruitment procedures, including DBS checks, in order to maintain staffing levels that keep service users safe and have their needs met as well as enabling it to employ additional staff that enables it to cope with the additional burdens created by the coronavirus situation and any outbreaks of Covid-19 illnesses.

 Induction and Training

-Key 2 Care Ltd will keep all risk assessments of its training arrangements under review.
+Key2 Care Ltd will keep all risk assessments of its training arrangements under review.
 Assessments will include the running of induction training programmes for Care Certificate.
 Face-to-face training that is not deemed to be a priority at the current time will be cancelled or rescheduled.
 Where possible face-to-face training will be replaced by online “e-learning” methods.
 This will include “blended” learning where theory elements are carried out online prior to attending, thus reducing the amount of face-to-face time.
 Priority face-to-face training elements that cannot be replaced with online alternatives will proceed with suitable Covid-safe risk mitigation procedures in place, including:·

-• all attending staff to wear masks, to observe social distancing, and to observe hand and respiratory hygiene guidelines·
+All attending staff to wear masks, to observe social distancing, and to observe hand and respiratory hygiene guidelines·

-• all training venues to be set up to enable social distancing, including during arrival and leaving·
+All training venues to be set up to enable social distancing, including during arrival and leaving·

-• all venues to be ventilated and subject to regular cleaning·
+All venues to be ventilated and subject to regular cleaning·

-• no staff to attend who are feeling unwell·
+No staff to attend who are feeling unwell·

 Induction of new staff who are new to care work will still follow a Care Certificate Induction pathway but with an expectation that the usual time period, particularly for work based assessments, might need to be extended and the programme developed more incrementally.
 Induction of new staff with experience of care work will focus on ensuring they are competent to carry out their roles and tasks in the current circumstances by ensuring that they implement key policies and procedures regarding service users’ care, and ensuring that it is safe and effective.
 Much of the induction for any new staff will be carried out through workplace instruction, support, supervision and guidance from management and experienced staff.
 No new staff member will be allowed to work completely on their own without sufficient evidence that it is safe for them to do so.

 Testing and Tracing